ChrisBadalucco/JalopyExchange/README.md

     application and by default, make the app available on: http://localhost:8080/JalopyExchange

-#Database Design
+#Database Design:
     The database was designed using GORM (part of Grails) and it is managed solely by the associations defined by the domain classes.
-All data is inject at runtime from the BootStrap.groovy file.
+All data is injected at runtime from the BootStrap.groovy file.
 If the data model changes, you may need to make changes to the mock data found in that file.